 The Nebraska Children and Families Foundation (NCFF) has been tracking state and county-level data on numerous indicators of child well-being since 2009.
-These measures are used to identify counties of high need, of which this county is one.
-Following is a complete listing of the NCFF child well-being measures for this county and Nebraska that have been collected to date.
-This county's numbers that are colored red indicate areas where the county statistic is more indicative of need compared to the state.
+These measures are used to identify counties of high need, of which York County is one.
+Following is a complete listing of the NCFF child well-being measures for York County and Nebraska that have been collected to date.
+York County numbers that are colored red indicate areas where the county statistic is more indicative of need compared to the state.
 There are 10 indicators altogether.
-This county is more indicative of need compared to the state on 4 of the 10 indicators for the most recent year of available data (Figures 1 through 10).
+York County is more indicative of need compared to the state on 4 of the 10 indicators for the most recent year of available data (Figures 1 through 10).